marks828/Mark-Sweet-Resume/marksweet_resume.md

 #### Capgemini - Chicago, IL
 * Used the Gosu programming language to build custom so ware in Guidewire
 * Integrated client's old systems and information into Guidewire
-* Trained in consulting techniques including interviewing and creating propo
+* Trained in consulting techniques including interviewing and creating proposals

 ### UX/Web Designer - Dec 2016 - Present
 #### Fourth Presbyterian Church - Potomac, MD